|

 of pre-Colombian or folk art and the next at an industrial display,

+with no sense of being bounced around."
 A modernistic building of redwood throughout, the pavilion

 occupies an area of 6,500 square feet. pictures, charts and displays